-Intel® CoreTM2 Duo/ Intel® CoreTM2 Extreme CPU support See 2
+Intel® CoreTM2 Extreme / CoreTM2 Quad / CoreTM2 Duo CPU support

 This motherboard supports the latest Intel® CoreTM2 processor in the LGA775 package and Intel® next-generation 45nm multi-core processors.
-With the new Intel® CoreTM microarchitecture technology and 1600/1333/1066/800 MHz FSB, the Intel® CoreTM2 is one of the most powerful and energy efficient CPUs in the world.
+With the new Intel® CoreTM microarchitecture technology and 1333/1066/800 MHz FSB, the Intel® CoreTM2 processor is one of the most powerful and energy efficient CPU in the world.
 See page 2-6 for details.

-Intel P35 Chipset
+Intel® P43 Chipset

-The Intel® P35 Express Chipset is the latest chipset designed to support the next generation 45nm CPU and up to 8GB of dual-channel DDR2 800/677 MHz memory architecture.
-It also supports 1600/1333/1066/800 FSB (Front Side Bus), PCI Express x16 graphics and multi-core CPUs.
+The Intel® P43 Express Chipset is designed to support dual-channel DDR2 1066/800/667MHz architecture, 1333/1066/800 FSB (Front Side Bus), PCIe 2.0, and multi-core CPUs.
+It supports Intel Fast Memory Access technology that significantly optimizes the use of available memory bandwidth and reduces the latency of the memory accesses.